Under active development — things may change.

 • mui-cta-1 — from Magic UI

-The prefix keeps the origin clear at a glance and prevents slug collisions with native blocks.
-See Third-Party Blocks for details.
+The prefix will keep the origin clear at a glance and prevent slug collisions.
+See Third-Party Blocks for more on this planned feature.